-The HER program was discontinued for all participants in September 2014 after running for one year.
-Although the program ran for one year, the last reports were sent in March 2014 as reports were sent only during the heating season.
-The current study looks at persistence savings from this program that accrued in the second half of the year after the program ended, April 2015 to September 2015.
+The GPY3 evaluation covered savings during the initial program year, through September 2014.
+Although the evaluation covered one year, the last reports were sent in March 2014 as reports were sent only during the heating season.4 The current study looks at persistence savings from this program that accrued in the second half of the year after the program ended, April 2015 to September 2015.
+Because reports were ended in March, this study may represent a conservative estimate of persistence savings since the year the program ran included seven months when reports were sent and five months when reports were not sent.
+However, it is typical for a gas only Opower program to only send reports during